rom-py/rompy/docs/core_concepts.md

 ### Grid Components

 Grids define the spatial domain of models.
+The base objects described here have base methods and attributes that are used by the core rompy framework when performing things like fetching data.
+These base objects are inherited by model implementations, with additional required model specific functionality then implemented implemented in top.

 Rompy provides several grid types:

 ::: rompy.core.grid.BaseGrid
 ::: rompy.core.grid.RegularGrid

+### Source Components

+Source objects represent different ways to access data for models.
+They represent the abstraction layer between data inputs and model configurations, allowing for flexibility in data sourcing.

+::: rompy.core.source.SourceBase
+::: rompy.core.source.SourceFile
+::: rompy.core.source.SourceIntake

 ### Data Components